-Many shooters feel that a gun isn’t really a gun unless it can fire 15 to 30 rounds in a few minutes, and tend to look down on those who advocate for the single shot.
+Many shooters feel that a gun isn’t really a gun unless it can fire 15 to 30 rounds in a few minutes and tend to look down on those who advocate for the single-shot instead of automatic or repeating arms.
 Has quantity become the standard by which rifles are judged?

 What Is a Single Shot?

 A single shot rifle is one that is only capable of firing one shot before needing to be reloaded.
-A single shot is still available in many different calibers, in both rimfire and centerfire.
-These rifles had competed with repeaters such as the lever and pump actions until the advent of the bolt action rifle.
+A single shot rifle features many different calibers, in both rimfire and centerfire.
+These rifles had competed with repeaters such as the lever-action Henry repeating rifles and pump actions until the advent of the bolt action rifle.

-There are two main types of single shot rifles, the break action, and the falling block action.
+There are two main types of single-shot rifles, the break-action, and the falling block action.
 With break actions, a button or lever is pressed, and the gun folds just in front of the trigger.
-A falling block action has a solid metal breechblock that slides forward and back and is moved with a lever.
-These largely went out with the bolt action.
+A falling-block action has a solid metal breechblock that slides forward and back and is moved with a lever.
+These largely went out with the bolt action and better firing pin technology.

 Benefits of a Single Shot Rifle